DigitalPainting/DigitalPainting/Assets/Digital Painting/Docs/CreatePlugin.md

 For our plugin we will, for example, set the movement speed of our agent.
 To do this we will create a settings such as `NormalSpeedSettingSO`.
 For plugin types that the Digital Painting core asset are aware of you will find pre-existing implementations of these settings in the `ScriptableObjects/Validation/TYPE` folder.
 If there are settings that are unique to your plugin you can create them by creating classes that extend `GenericSettingSO`, see the next section for more details.

+The naming convention for Setting Scriptable Objects is `TYPE_DESCRIPTIVENAME_Setting`.

 Parameters are defined in the profile scriptable object as follows:

 ```